Harsh-Aaryan/SimSeg-improvement/README.md

 │   ├── simseg.vit-s.pth
 ```

 ## Dataset

-We follow the [MMSegmentation Dataset Preparation](https://github.com/open-mmlab/mmsegmentation/blob/master/docs/en/dataset_prepare.md) to download and setup the test sets.
-It is recommended to arrange the dataset as the following.
-If your folder structure is different, you may need to change the corresponding paths in config files.
+Datasets are arranged within the following structure.
+Checkmarked components are associated with datasets that are retrievable.

+The only retrievable dataset as of writing this is the coco_stuff164k dataset is the only one still publically available.

 ```none
 SimSeg